dipnot/direct-pay-online-php/README.md

 ## Usage
-You can see the full example in [examples/index.php](https://github.com/dipnot/direct-pay-online-php/tree/main/examples/index.php).
+You can see the full example in [examples](https://github.com/dipnot/direct-pay-online-php/tree/main/examples) folder.
 ### Config
 All request are needs a Config.
 ```php